 But I will only replace the pictures of my generous improviser friends if their original portraits (shown here) can be included, with something like the text here, as part of the “How this book was created” pages at the back of the book.

-So here’s your chance!
-How would you like to appear in my novel – and in every edition ever published?
-Click here to find out more – but read on first to see which characters are available.
+*So here’s your chance!
+How would you like to appear in my novel – and in every edition ever published? [update: I successfully raised the funds, and the book is published.
+See THIS PAGE

 I’m looking for people willing to pull the right expression, and am not especially worried about getting the right age, gender or ethnicity.
 (At one point, when improvising scenes for this book, I played the wife of James II, who was played by a woman.
 It went very well.)